leo-lem/LaunchLab/App/README.md

 ### Demo

+Our dynamic prototype is available in [Figma](https://www.figma.com/proto/bFe6jqSDZ2OXyaKYpr3xej/Prototyping?node-id=206-4249&t=OR6ztRCPCX8z2gOR-1&starting-point-node-id=206%3A4249).
+You can also find a copy [here](https://git.informatik.uni-hamburg.de/mast/teaching/mlab/wt202425/transferagentur/-/blob/7-complete-requirements-analysis-document/Deliverables/M1%20-%20Requirements%20Engineering/ClickDummy.fig?ref_type=heads).

+The demo is used intended as a proof of concept, not a complete working app.
+While the transitions and flow of the app are there, not all features reflect the app's final level of detail.

 <details>
 <summary>To-Dos</summary>

 This section is optional.
 You can remove it if you cannot provide a demo of your application.

-- [ ] If you use a prototyping tool like Figma for your clickdummy, we recommend adding a public link to your clickdummy demo here.
+- [x] If you use a prototyping tool like Figma for your clickdummy, we recommend adding a public link to your clickdummy demo here.
-- [ ] Please indicate if the demo has limitations and until when it will be available.
+- [x] Please indicate if the demo has limitations and until when it will be available.

 </details>